ryogrid/camera-file-bin/DEVELOPMENT.md

 1. Open the application in a web browser
 2. Click the "Send File" tab
-3. Click "ファイルを選択" (Choose File) and select the file you want to send
+3. Click "Choose File" button and select the file you want to send
-4. Click "送信開始" (Start Transmission)
+4. Click "Start Transmission" button
 5. QR codes will be displayed continuously - keep them visible to the receiving device

 ### Receiving Files